- Home

 |

 There are also rarer types of bladder cancer.
-These include sarcomas, which start in the muscle, and aggressive forms called small cell carcinoma, plasmacytoid carcinoma and micropapillary carcinoma.
+These include sarcomas, which start in the muscle, and an aggressive form called small cell carcinoma.

 The bladder

 The bladder is a hollow, muscular sac that stores urine (wee or pee).
-It is located in the pelvis and is part of the urinary system.
+It sits behind the pubic bone in the pelvis, and is part of the urinary system.

-The urinary system also includes two kidneys, two tubes called ureters that lead from the kidneys into the bladder, and another tube called the urethra that leads out of the bladder.
+The urinary system also includes 2 kidneys, 2 tubes called ureters that lead from the kidneys into the bladder, and another tube called the urethra that leads out of the bladder.
 In males, the urethra is a long tube that passes through the prostate and down the penis.
 In females, the urethra is shorter and opens in front of the vagina (birth canal).

 The kidneys produce urine, which travels to the bladder through the ureters.
 The bladder is like a balloon and expands as it fills with urine.
-When you are ready to empty your bladder, the bladder muscle contracts, and urine passes through the urethra and out of the body.
+A layer of muscle wraps around the urethra and works like a valve to keep the bladder closed and stop leaking of urine.
+When you are ready to empty your bladder, the bladder muscle tightens and the valves open, and urine passes through the urethra and out of the body.

 Layers of the bladder wall

-There are four main layers of tissue in the bladder:
+There are 4 main layers of tissue in the bladder:

 urothelium | The inner layer.
 It is lined with cells called urothelial cells that stop urine being absorbed into the body. |